(part III - Vieux Lyon)

 We start our walk in Saint Paul at Place du Petit Collège (which is actually the continuation of Rue du Boeuf to the north), where the most important museum of the old city is located.
 In a 16th-century building with beautiful gardens, Les musées Gadagne are actually two museums in one: MHL-Le Musée D' histoire De Lyon (Lyon's history museum) and MAM-Musée des Arts de la Marionette (International Puppet Museum).

-Nestled against Fourvière Hill, Gadagne forms a vast, complex, architectural structure: it comprises three five-storeys buildings interlinked around two internal courtyards.
+Nestled against Fourvière Hill, Gadagne forms a vast, complex, architectural structure: it comprises three five-story buildings interlinked around two internal courtyards.
 The Gadagne site is the city’s biggest Renaissance structure.
 Entering via the Place du Petit Collège, you take the arched gallery to reach reception.
-You can then choose where to go from there: the Puppet Museum, the Lyon History Museum, the petit théâtre (small theatre), terraced gardens or the café.
+You can then choose where to go from there: the Puppet Museum, the Lyon History Museum, the petit théâtre (small theatre), terraced gardens, or the café.

-When we visited the only part open to visitors was the Lyon History Museum.
+When we visited, the only part open to visitors was the Lyon History Museum.
 The rest of the Gadagne was under renovation and planned to reopen in late 2018.

 Throughout the 31 permanent exhibition rooms, the Lyon History Museum provides you with keys to improve your understanding of how Lyon became the city of today.
-The exhibition seeks to highlight how the city developed, era by era: phases of destruction or construction, extension or regression as well as social, economic and cultural activities and important events, etc.
+The exhibition seeks to highlight how the city developed, era by era: phases of destruction or construction, extension or regression as well as social, economic, and cultural activities and important events, etc.

 MHL-Le Musée D' histoire De Lyon is one of the most impressive museums I have visited ever.